On Progress (New Project Announcement)

 I want to do that!
 (Not the scrolling through photography part, the producing incredible results part).
 While I have had some success (finishing that first draft of Winded Embers was a rewarding milestone) I am not yet satisfied with my results.

-What's a girl with an inking problem to do?
+What's a girl with an

 I have had the great privilege of taking a peek into the publishing process of some fellow writers.
 My colleagues have given me indispensable tricks and insights into how to get a book finished.
 Most of these strategies fall under the huge SUNSHINE-BLOCKING-DARK-SHADOW-CASTING-HAPPINESS-ABSORBING-UMBRELLA-OF-DESPAIR-KNOWN-AS-REVISION WHICH WILL SUCK UP AN INDETERMINATE AMOUNT OF MY REMAINING DAYS UNDER THE SUN.